A History of CSS

 defensively, testing in both browsers and assuming nothing works the same way twice.

 Internet Explorer 4 ships with meaningfully better CSS support.
-Still not the spec,
+It is not the spec,

-but closer.
+but it is closer.
 The box model bug remains. position: absolute works more predictably.
-The DHTML era
+The

-begins — JavaScript manipulating CSS properties to animate elements.
-CSS is starting to feel like a real
+begins: JavaScript starts manipulating CSS properties to animate elements.

 CSS Level 2 is published.
 Major additions: the position property,